Do you know what week it is?!

 We’re talking about a mix of buttery, rich sweetness.
 A crispy, crunchy exterior fried to perfection!
 Even better?
 They’re just a tiny bit extra salty, which is everything you need in a State Fair food, and will keep you reaching for your favorite beverage.

-I see some football game appetizers in the future after this
+I see some football game appetizers in the future after this year’s State Fair is over.
+Once you give ’em a try, you won’t ever look back!

 - Start by making the scalloped corn: pre-heat oven to 350°F. In a mixing bowl or the oven-safe skillet/baking dish you’ll use, stir together creamed corn, 1 beaten egg, corn kernels, peppers, salt, and crackers until combined.
 Spread evenly in a skillet and bake for 27-30 minutes, until golden on top and set up.
 Remove from oven and let cool for 20-30 minutes.